 Download Guide (opens in new tab)NetSuite Is a System for Growth

-While Intacct often offers a lower upfront cost, NetSuite is typically the financial software of choice for growing companies, particularly those that require the more advanced functionality and scalability that NetSuite delivers and may be targeting IPOs.
-Companies with international operations or aspirations also tend to select NetSuite OneWorld thanks to its multilanguage, multicurrency, and multisubsidiary management capabilities.
+While Intacct often offers a lower upfront cost, NetSuite is typically the financial software of choice for growing companies, particularly those that require the more advanced functionality and scalability that NetSuite delivers and may be targeting funding rounds—NetSuite customers have raised $245 billion in venture funding since 2020—or IPOs.
+Companies running on NetSuite with international operations or aspirations also tend to select NetSuite OneWorld thanks to its multilanguage, multicurrency, and multisubsidiary management capabilities.

 NetSuite vs. Intacct FAQs